banoz/PSM/README.md

 Most popular AC Dimmer boards have a bridge rectifier that allows zero-crossing detection.
 This project requires modification of such board by replacing bridge rectifier with a diode, so the circuit detects full negative part of AC wave.

+_UPDATE: The requirement of the replacement of the bridge with a diode can be dropped if the code accounts for two impulses per period and keeps the TRIAC open for the full duration of it._

 ![Arduino_PSM_Schematic](https://github.com/banoz/banoz.github.io/blob/2faac361628262cd8dd6e8c73d1f20ef78227812/repository/img/Arduino_PSM_Schematic.png)

 Each time a negative half-wave is detected, the code calculates whether the next positive pulse has to be skipped, and sets a TRIAC control output accordingly.